Cognigy/Documentation/docs/en/docs/insights/dashboard-nlu-performance.md

 ### Top Intents

-Indicates the top-rated number of intents used displayed in a horizontal bar chart, with a maximum of 6 intents shown in the summary view and 25 in the detailed view.
-Whenever an intent is matched, it is recorded in the analytics data.
-The data is then grouped by the matched intent and sorted in descending order.
+Indicates the top-rated number of Intents used displayed in a horizontal bar chart, with a maximum of 6 Intents shown in the summary view and 25 in the detailed view.
+Whenever an Intent is matched, it is recorded in the analytics data.
+The data is then grouped by the matched Intent and sorted in descending order.

 Source table: